Are you passionate about supporting the next generation of GPs in Australia?

-- work closely with GPRA, RTOs, medical colleges (ACRRM & RACGP) and local FGP Ambassadors to identify, develop and deliver promotional opportunities
+- Work closely with GPRA, RTOs, medical colleges (ACRRM & RACGP) and your local FGP Ambassadors to identify, develop and deliver promotional opportunities.

 FGP Advisors are supported by a financial stipend.
 The role requires up to 10 hours of work each month.
 It is important to note that this will change from month to month depending on term dates (months closer to key AGPT application dates may require 15–20 hours while others will require minimal hours).

-Applications for FGP Advisors are currently closed.
-Contact us at firstname.lastname@example.org for more information or to register your interest.
+If you are interested in becoming an FGP Advisor, please contact us at firstname.lastname@example.org for more information or to register your interest.